ToomasMolder/distribute/README.md

 ### Executable

-Make sure the file has rights to be executed
+Make sure the file has rights to be executed.

 ```bash
 chmod +x ./bin/distribute.sh